 In my opinion, Coop and Migros are so similar that it doesn’t really matter where you get your groceries.
 However, a lot of Swiss are going to disagree with me here for two reasons.

 - In Switzerland, there’s this running joke that you’re either a Migros-child or a Coop-child.
-Depending on where your parents went shopping when you were a kid, that’s the camp you belong to.
-So for some, it obviously DOES matter where you get your groceries 😃 If you ever want to strike up a random conversation with a Swiss person, ask them whether they’re a Coop-child or a Migros-child.
+Depending on where your parents went shopping when you were a kid.
+If you ever want to strike up a random conversation with a Swiss person, ask them whether they’re a Coop-child or a Migros-child.
 It’ll make you look like you really did your homework before coming to Switzerland.

 Denner is Switzerland’s third biggest supermarket and was taken over by Migros roughly ten years ago.
 Not that you’d notice anything, though.
 From its beginnings in 1860 until 2007, Denner didn’t have anything to do with Migros.
-Their products are different too and they do sell alcohol and cigarettes.
-Along with everything else you need.
+Their products are different too and they also sell alcohol and cigarettes.

 Spar / Volg

 Spar and Volg are your typical village grocery stores.
-No matter how remote a place is, you’re very likely to bump into one of the two.
-They sell basic goods for your daily needs as well as a wide range of local produce like eggs, apple juice or meat from the farmer from around the corner.
+No matter how remote a place is, you’re likely to bump into one of the two.
+They sell basic goods for your daily needs as well as a wide range of local produce.

-If you’re looking for premium quality food or something special like Granadillas (a type of fruit I fell in love with in South America and haven’t been able to find anywhere else), Welsh cheddar or fresh salmon to make sushi, head to Manor.
-Alongside with the basic products you find in every supermarket, they also have a wide range of unusual products.
+If you’re looking for premium quality food or something a bit more exotic, head to Manor.
+Alongside with the basic products you find in other supermarkets, they also sell a wide range of unusual products.